Sky (New Zealand): Sky Go

 Sky Go is Sky's video on demand and live streaming service, which was launched in 2011 as iSky.
-It can be accessed via the Sky Go website on PC or via a device via the Sky Go app.

 Remote record

 In August 2009 an online service was launched where customers can log on and set their My Sky boxes to record programmes.
-The instruction to record a programme is sent to the set-top boxes via satellite.

 Sky TV Guide app

 Sky has released a mobile app which works on iOS devices such as iPhone, iPad and iPod Touches, Android devices & Windows 8.
-The app contains an electronic program guide, remote record capabilities (for My Sky boxes), Facebook & Twitter social functions and automatic programme reminders.
-The app had over 50,000 downloads from the iTunes App Store in four weeks.